hertssayf/ledgeboundgame-assignment-2/README.md

 - Level progression structure
 - Optional collectible systems

 This shows the systematically development of the project and that implementation is being measured against the original requirements, user stories, backlog and testing expectations.
-The acceptance criteria for the prototype is met to a certain extent development is still in progression and the criteria should be met in the second stint.
+The acceptance criteria for the prototype is not completed as development is still in progress, the criteria should be met in the second stint.

 ## Scripts Folder
 The Scripts folder is responsible for the scripts i created in development,